NFL Free Agents 2019: Latest Rumors and Predictions for Market's Top Names

 Nick Foles, Philadelphia Eagles

 Foles will hit the market at the start of free agency.
-He was under center for the Eagles during the critical part of the 2017 season when the Eagles were able to beat the Atlanta Falcons and Minnesota Vikings in the playoffs before meeting the New England Patriots in Super Bowl LII.
+He was under center for Philadelphia during the critical part of the 2017 season when the Eagles were able to beat the Atlanta Falcons and Minnesota Vikings in the playoffs before meeting the New England Patriots in Super Bowl LII.

 Foles led the Eagles to a 41-33 victory over the Patriots and performed brilliantly in the game.
 It was the franchise's first Super Bowl triumph, and he took on a similar role in 2018 when starting quarterback Carson Wentz was injured once again.
-Foles took charge of the offense at the most critical part of the season.

 He led the Eagles to a late-season playoff run, and they defeated the Chicago Bears in the wild-card game before falling to the New Orleans Saints in the divisional playoffs.